Efficient Algorithms for A Class of Stochastic Hidden Convex Optimization and Its Applications in Network Revenue Management: Convex Reformulation and Algorithmic Design

-Assumption \ref{assumption:general}(a), that domain $\mathcal{X}$ is bounded, is widely seen in supply chain management and revenue management.
-Since $\mathcal{X}$ is a box constraint in our paper, the radius $D_\mathcal{X}=\cO(\sqrt{d})$.
-Assumption \ref{assumption:general}(b) about convexity is necessary for the convex reformulation \eqref{eqn:trans-model-2-extension} and important for the proposed algorithms to achieve global convergence.
-For our NRM applications in Section \ref{sec:application}, as we will show in Lemma \ref{lem:compo-convexity}, the function $f$ is convex if all accepted demands show up, and is component-wise convex otherwise.
-The assumption that $f$ is $L_f$-Lipschitz continuous and continuously differentiable is standard in the literature.
+\begin{assumption} We assume \begin{enumerate} \item [(a)] Domain $\mathcal{X}$ has a finite radius $D_\mathcal{X}$, i.e., $\forall x\in\mathcal{X}, \|x\|\leq D_\mathcal{X}$. \item[(b)] Function $f$ is convex, $L_f$-Lipschitz continuous, and continuously differentiable. \item[(c)] Random function $\phi(x,\xi)$ is $L_\phi$-Lipschitz continuous in $x$ for any $\xi\in \Xi$. \item[(d)] { For any $\xi\in\Xi$, random function $\phi(x,\xi)$ is differentiable in $x$ almost surely.} \end{enumerate} \end{assumption} Assumption \ref{assumption:general}(a), that domain $\mathcal{X}$ is bounded, is widely seen in supply chain management and revenue management.
+Assumption \ref{assumption:general}(b) about convexity is necessary for the convex reformulation \eqref{eqn:trans-model-2-extension}.
+For our NRM applications in Section \ref{sec:application}, as we will show in Lemma \ref{lem:compo-convexity}, the function $f$ is convex if all accepted demands show up and is component-wise convex otherwise.
+The assumption that $f$ is $L_f$-Lipschitz continuous and continuously differentiable is standard.
+One can easily verify that all four widely-used $\phi$ functions mentioned above satisfy Assumption \ref{assumption:general}(c)(d) under mild conditions, e.g., when $x>0$ and $\xi>0$ is a nonnegative random vector.
+Below we list a key assumption on the transformation function $g$.
+Various combinations of $\phi$ and $\PP(\xi)$ can guarantee it.